 - Layering your decorations: as you begin adding decorations to your tree, try to layer them on different branches to create a deeper, more complete look for your Christmas tree.
 Adding decorations on different depths of the branches not only creates a fuller display but it also allows you to use more decorations without clustering them too close together.
 Also, keep in mind how you’re spacing out your decorations from the top all the way down to your trunk.

 - Don’t forget the cherry on top: once the body of your tree is decorated, it’s time to top off your Christmas tree.
 While a star is a popular traditional option for topping your tree, you can use anything you like.
 Some people use ribbons, bows, snowflakes, or even a small holiday toy for a creative look.
 Just make sure you use a sturdy ladder when it’s time to finish your tree.

 CONCLUSION – HOW TO DECORATE YOUR CHRISTMAS TREE

 No holiday display would quite be complete with a Christmas tree at the center.
-As a popular Christmas icon for so many years, a Christmas tree will truly bring your display together.
+As a popular Christmas icon, a Christmas tree will truly bring your display together for so many years.
 Whether you’re using LED Christmas tree lights or traditional incandescent bulbs, a properly lit tree will add the perfect holiday glow to your home this season.

 While decorating your tree should be a unique and fun activity, there are a few tips to help save you on time and help you craft a beautiful tree this holiday season.
 Always start with your Christmas lights and work your way up the tree.
-Layer your ornaments and other Christmas decorations to create a full display, and it never hurts to work around a central theme or idea for your decorations.
+Layer your ornaments and other Christmas decorations to create a full display; working around a central theme or idea for your decorations never hurts.
 But when it comes down to it, the most important thing to remember is to have fun and cherish this beloved tradition.